Saturday 12 July 1941

 In the Far North sector, the Finns continue to make progress while the Germans farther north are stuck.
 Finnish Army of Karelia captures Kokkari and Tolvayarvi northeast of Lake Ladoga.

 In the Army Group North sector, XLI Panzer Corps reaches the Plyussa River.
 The terrain is more of a hindrance to the German advance than the Soviet resistance.
 General Halder notes in his war diary that General Erich Hoepner's 4th Panzer Group is "growing increasingly tired and weak," which accounts for the panzers making "no substantial advance in the direction of Leningrad."
 However, the Soviets are withdrawing, giving the German tankers some time to rest.

 In the Army Group Center sector, the Soviets are counterattacking against General Hoth's 3rd Panzer Group at Vitebsk.
-The Soviets have a large troop concentration at Nevel composed of stragglers collected from all across the front which are attacking southward.
+The Soviets have a large troop concentration at Nevel composed of stragglers collected from all across the front, and they are using this motley assortment to attack southward.
 German Ninth Army is rapidly closing on Hoth's panzers and providing some support.
 Hoth's tanks and General Guderian's 2nd Panzer Group forces are attacking north and south of Orsha, respectively.

 |"A 15-cwt truck passes a sentry as it leaves Fort Weygand at Palmyra, Syria, 12 July 1941" (© IWM (E 4079)).|

 During the fighting, the Vichy French in the Levant lost:

 - 1790 wounded